An indefinite-proximal-based strictly contractive Peaceman-Rachford splitting method: Introduction

+With some additional mild requirements, see \eqref{equ:T:nonergodic}, we \rev{prove that the iPSPR} is $o(1/t)$ sublinearly convergent in the nonergodic sense.} Secondly, our proposed requirements on the proximal $T$ can cover \rev{some} existing results, such as the special linearized choice \eqref{T0} in \cite{he2019optimally, jiang2018generalized}. \rev{More importantly, our proposed requirements on the proximal $T$ employs both the Hessian information of the objective function and the information of $\beta B^{\Tsf}B$ for the first time.
+Note that He et al. \cite{he2019optimally} only uses the information of $\beta B^{\Tsf}B$, while Li et al. \cite{li2016majorized} only considers the Hessian information of the objective function.}

 The rest of this paper is organized as follows.
-In Sect. \ref{section:preliminaries}, we give the optimality condition of \eqref{cp} by using the variational inequality and also list some assertions which will be used in later analysis.
-In Sect. \ref{section:convergence}, we first give the contraction analysis of sP-PRSM \eqref{equ:sP-PRSM}, and then \rev{establish the global convergence.
-We discuss the sublinear and linear convergence rate in Sects. \ref{section:sublinear} and \ref{section:linear}, respectively. } In Sect. \ref{section:numerical}, we test a variety of problems to show the efficiency of the proposed sP-PRSM \eqref{equ:sP-PRSM}.
-Finally, we make some conclusions in Sect. \ref{section:conclusions}.
+In section \ref{section:preliminaries}, we give the optimality condition of \eqref{prob:cp} by using the variational inequality and also list some assertions which will be used in later analysis.
+In section \ref{section:convergence}, we first give the contraction analysis of iPSPR \eqref{equ:sP-PRSM}, and then establish the global convergence.
+We will discuss how to choose $T$ in the end of section \ref{section:convergence}.
+The detailed formulae will be given for the different ranges of the parameters $\alpha$ and $\gamma$.
+We discuss the nonergodic sublinear convergence rate in section \ref{section:sublinear}.
+In section \ref{section:numerical}, we test the $l_1$ regularized least square problem to show the efficiency of the proposed iPSPR \eqref{equ:sP-PRSM}.
+Finally, we make some conclusions in section \ref{section:conclusions}. }

-On May 25, after attending the first author's thesis defense, Prof. He told us that they had also considered to use different stepsizes $\alpha$ and $\gamma$ in \eqref{equ:sP-PRSM} with $T = 0$ and $S = 0$, and we got their manuscript on May 26 \cite{he2015step}.
-We found that they established the convergence when

-Notice that \eqref{equ:hmy} covers the case when $\alpha <0$.
-If we restrict $\alpha \geq 0$ in \eqref{equ:hmy}, then the corresponding relation will be

-By some simple calculations, it is easy to see that the domain defined by \eqref{equ:hmy2} is a bit smaller than that defined by \eqref{equ:alpha:gamma}.
-By some private communications with Prof. He, we learned that they also discovered the formula \eqref{equ:alpha:gamma}.
-However, to provide the intuitive understanding and the unified convergence analysis, they presented \eqref{equ:hmy} in \cite{he2015step} which connects $\alpha$ and $1 - \gamma + \gamma^2$ directly.